ShvetankPrakash/FlexiFlow/README.md

 ```bash
 80000344 g     O .data  00000001 result
 ```
-You can then run Spike in debug mode to inspect the memory and verify the result:
+You can then run `spike` in debug mode to inspect the memory and verify the result:
 ```bash
 spike -d --isa=rv32e build/bin/[SDG_benchmark_executable]
 (spike) mem 80000344